Andreea Roșca

-Andreea Amalia Roșca (born 20 March 1999) is a Romanian tennis player.
+Andreea Amalia Roșca (born 20 March 1999) is a Romanian inactive tennis player.

-She has won one doubles title on the WTA Challenger Tour with 12 singles titles and 14 doubles titles on the ITF Women's Circuit.
+She has won one doubles title on WTA 125 tournaments with twelve singles titles and 14 doubles titles on the ITF Women's Circuit.

+Career overview

 Roșca made her WTA Tour main-draw debut at the 2018 Bucharest Open where she received a wildcard into the singles draw and lost her first-round match to Claire Liu.

 She won her first WTA 125 title at the 2022 Iași Open, in the doubles draw, partnering with Darya Astakhova.